axissecuritylabs/axis-security-soc-lab/README.md

 Every keystroke auto-saves the draft.
 Word counts update live.
 Submission is gated — all six sections must meet minimums.
 Submitted reports appear in the Portfolio Builder.

+**Interactive IR features added in the current release:**
+- **IR Severity Clock** — live elapsed timer color-coded against breach notification windows by severity (1 hour Critical, 4 hours High, 24 hours Medium).
+Progress bar shifts from green to orange to red as the window approaches.
+- **Live Scope Tracker** — IOC chips for every host, user, IP, domain, and hash in scope show ACTIVE (red, pulsing) or CONTAINED (green) status in real time as actions are applied or reversed.
+- **Visual Case Timeline** — chronological dot timeline of every action taken, colored by phase, with reversed actions shown as strikethrough entries.
+- **Simulated IR Team Comms** — realistic stakeholder messages from IR Lead, CISO, Legal, HR, IT Ops, and Threat Intel triggered by specific actions and phase transitions.
+- **Phase Completion Summary** — gated advance that shows what you accomplished in the current phase and flags recommended actions you skipped before allowing you to proceed.
+- **Endpoint Monitor cross-update** — IR containment actions update endpoint status in real time if the Endpoint Monitor view is open.

 **Action log** — A running timestamped record of every action taken across all IR cases in the session, including reversals shown with strikethrough.

 ---

 ### Detection Engineering Lab

 Three fully interactive guided demos plus independent practice tabs for writing and tuning rules.

 **Demo 1: Office Macro Spawning PowerShell (T1059.001)**